efogtech/endgame-trackball/FAQ.md

 <details>
 <summary>I see red or green light next to the USB port, what does it mean?</summary>
-Green LED indicated charging status.
+Green LED indicates charging status.
 It will be powered on while charging, or flash slowly if no battery is connected.
 <br /><br />

 Red LED indicates bootloader state: